aeriaframework/docs/aeria/collection.md

 - `UserRole[]`: only specified roles have access
 - `true`: only authenticated users have access
 - `false`: function isn't exposed
-- `'unauthenticated'`: only authenticated users have access
+- `'unauthenticated'`: both authenticated and unauthenticated users have access
 - `'unauthenticated-only'`: only authenticated users have access

 Functions that aren't explicitly exposed remain accessible through `context`.
 Bellow are examples of how to expose functions in Aeria Lang and TypeScript: